kellyjonbrazil/jc/README.md

 Schemas for each parser can be found at the documentation link beside each [**Parser**](#parsers) below.

-Release notes can be found [here](https://blog.kellybrazil.com/category/jc-news/).
+Release notes can be found in the [Releases section](https://github.com/kellyjonbrazil/jc/releases) on Github.

 ## Why Would Anyone Do This!?
 For more information on the motivations for this project, please see my blog